HOME STUDENTS PUBLICATIONS TEACHING SERVICE CV EMAIL

 Biography

-Alex completed his PhD in 2006 on Generic Ownership, showing how type polymorphism can be used to provide ownership type support in any language.
+Alex completed his PhD (submitted 2006, conferred 2007) on Generic Ownership, showing how type polymorphism can be used to provide ownership type support in any language.
 This approach has since been widely adopted by the Rust Programming Language as "lifetime parameters".
 He went on to demonstrate deep connections between ownership and immutability with the help of the Royal Society of New Zealand Marsden Fund (2008 - 2011), with a book chapter on Immutability outlining the core outcomes of this work.

 Impact